 How Home Fresh for Goat and Sheep Supports Optimal Performance

-Home Fresh goat and sheep formulas include consistent levels of rumen-protected B vitamins to help stabilize nutrient availability across all stages of production.
-By maintaining adequate levels of B vitamins, these feeds support:
+Home Fresh goat and sheep formulas include consistent levels of rumen-protected B-vitamins to help stabilize nutrient availability across all stages of production.
+By maintaining adequate levels of B-vitamins, these feeds support:

-- More efficient metabolism
+- Efficient metabolism

-- Improved performance
+- Optimal performance

-- Better overall health and resilience
+- Health and resilience

-- Great consistency in milk, growth and fertility
+- Consistency in milk, growth and fertility

 Ultimately, consistent nutrition leads to consistent results.
-Rumen-protected B vitamins play a key role in helping animals get the most out of the nutrients in their diets, and Home Fresh formulas are designed with this in mind.
+Rumen-protected B-vitamins play a key role in helping animals get the most out of the nutrients in their diets, and Home Fresh formulas are designed with this in mind.
 By delivering these vitamins in a way that they can be most effectively absorbed, Home Fresh helps your flock and herd stay healthy, productive and performing at their best.